5 Big Factors That Make Arkansas a Good Place to Grow Your Potential

 Little Rock, the capital city of Arkansas, is easily one of the most appealing places in the state.
-After all, it's been named as one of the best small to mid-sized cities to live in.* And it ranks number two among America's fastest-growing regions.**** That's why new companies continue to gravitate toward the city and its surrounding areas.
-It's also why more than a million people now reside within 50 minutes of Little Rock's downtown core.†
+After all, the AEDC points out that it's been named as one of the best small to mid-sized cities to live in.
+And it ranks number two among America's fastest-growing regions, according to the City of Little Rock's website.
+That's why new companies continue to gravitate toward the city and its surrounding areas.
+The Little Rock Regional Chamber notes that more than a million people now reside within 50 minutes of Little Rock's downtown core.

 But the Arkansas River Valley isn't the only region with great cities and places to explore.
 For example, the Ozarks region is home to the popular Fayetteville metro area, which is growing quickly and attracting a lot of new businesses.
 And the rest of the state, all the way east to the Mississippi River and south to the border with Louisiana, is full of smaller towns and cities as well as lush rural areas that each offer their own distinctive charms.